INTERNSHIPS ARE FULL FOR SUMMER 2022

 The Utah Division of State History (UDSH) and the Utah State Historical Society (USHS) offer internship opportunities for select university or college students.
 Hours for interns are dictated by the sponsoring institution, but the schedule of those hours can be negotiated on a case-by-case basis.
 Applicants are encouraged to be at least in their third year of undergraduate work.
 Recent college or university graduates or master’s students are also encouraged to apply.
-Interns are not paid but may receive college credit.
+Interns may receive honorariums and college credit, based on the amount of hours tracked.

-For more information or to answer questions, please contact Kevin Fayles at 801.245.7254 or email@example.com.
+For more information or to answer questions, please contact Kevin Fayles at firstname.lastname@example.org.

 Commitment and Reliability